 Published date: 09/21/2021

 In a perfect world, prevailing wage compliance would be so easy that you could do it with your eyes closed.
-But those in the public works realm – both contractors and agencies alike – know that this couldn’t be further from the truth… unless you’ve found the ‘secret sauce’ to uncomplicating compliance.
+But those in the public works realm – both contractors and awarding bodies alike – know that this couldn’t be further from the truth… unless you’ve found the ‘secret sauce’ to uncomplicating compliance.

 - Monitoring and enforcing compliance with Davis-Bacon (DBA) requirements;

 - Including the correct wage determination(s) in the contract and 29 CFR 5.5 in all subcontracts;

 - Providing written guidance for multiple wage determination use;